-During the interview process, the JMI team might require some additional documentation or further detail on certain aspects of your proposed project.
+During the interview process, the Institute team might require some additional documentation or further detail on certain aspects of your proposed project.
 You will be asked to upload any supplementary documentation to the grants portal.

-The documents provided to JMI during the supplementary evidence stage will be added to the information submitted during earlier stages and will form part of your overall grant application.
+The documents provided to the Institute during the supplementary evidence stage will be compiled with the information submitted during earlier stages.